<< Yesterday | This Day in Baseball History |

 1973 |

 The Yankees become the last American League team to abandon their flannel uniforms in favor of polyester.
-The team's new look on the road features white piping around the words New York on the front and around the numbers on the back.
+The team's new look on the road features white piping around the words New York on the front and the numbers on the back.

 ![]() |